 Fortunately a big selling point of the BOX lies in its ability to secure IoT devices.
-Despite being a relatively new category these devices already exist in tens-of-millions of homes across the planet with no sign of slowing down as society and companies move inexorably towards “smart” cities and homes.
+Despite being a relatively new category these devices already exist in tens-of-millions of homes across the planet with no sign of slowing down as society moves inexorably towards “smart” homes and cities.
 According to research firm International Data Corp the IoT market will be “surpassing the $1 trillion mark in 2020 and reaching $1.1 trillion in 2021”.

 Then there’s this pearl:

 IoT hardware will be the largest technology category in 2018 with $239 billion going largely toward modules and sensors along with some spending on infrastructure and security.